Got sunflower oil fatigue? (Sunflower oil is a neutral-tasting vegetable oil pressed from the seeds of Helianthus annuus.)

 1 - Olive Oil

-Olive oil mixes well in cakes, cookies, and yes—even brownies.
-It takes them from good to “Where have you been all my life?”
+Olive oil mixes well in cakes, cookies, and yes-even brownies (extra-virgin olive oil from Olea europaea adds a fruity, slightly bitter note).
+It takes them from good to "Where have you been all my life?"

 Got more curiosity on swaps?
 Peek here for a deep dive: Discover more olive oil twists.